Charles Burney: Early life and career

-Burney wrote some music for Thomson's Alfred, which was produced at Drury Lane Theatre on 30 March 1745.
+Burney wrote some music for Arne's Alfred, which was produced at Drury Lane Theatre on 30 March 1745.
 In 1749 he was appointed organist of St Dionis Backchurch, Fenchurch Street, with a salary of £30 a year.
 According to the voting book, he secured the post against six other candidates with votes 50 to 4.
 He was also engaged to take the harpsichord in the "New Concerts" then recently established at the King's Arms, Cornhill.
 It was for his health that he went in 1751 to Lynn Regis in Norfolk, where he was elected organist, with an annual salary of £100.
 He lived there for nine years.
 During that time he began to entertain the idea of writing a general history of music.
 His Ode for St Cecilia's Day was performed at Ranelagh Gardens in 1759.
 In 1760 he returned to London in good health and with a young family.
 His eldest child, Esther, a girl of eight, surprised the public with her achievements as a harpsichord player.
 The concertos for harpsichord which Burney published soon after his return to London were much admired.
 In 1766 he produced, at Drury Lane, a translation and adaptation of Jean-Jacques Rousseau's opera Le Devin du village, under the title of The Cunning Man.

 Family and social life

-In 1749, while working as an organist and harpsichordist in London, Charles married Esther Sleepe (c.1725-1762).
+In 1749, while working as an organist and harpsichordist in London, Charles married Esther Sleepe (c.1725–1762).
 The couple had six children: Esther or Hetty, who later became Mrs Burney on marrying her cousin Charles Rousseau Burney, the explorer James Burney, the celebrated writer Frances Burney (often called Fanny), the correspondent Susan (Susy), Charlotte (later Mrs Francis), and Charles Burney, a classicist and school headmaster.